 A Few Ways to Minimize Storm water Runoff Around Your Home

-Decreasing the amount of impervious surfaces that surround your property will help in managing storm water.
+Decreasing the number of impervious surfaces that surround your property will help in managing storm water.
 Break up slabs of concrete and replace those areas with pavers, bricks, or masonry stones.
-These materials allows the water to soak into the spaces between the stone.
+These materials allow the water to soak into the spaces between the stone.

 Adding plants, especially anywhere that storm water generally collects, will also help to minimize the excess water.
 As the water soaks into the soil, plant roots help filter out any pollutants from the water.

 You can also construct a rain garden.
 A rain garden is configured to catch and slow down rainwater.
-Usually a rain garden is built in low lying areas or at the base of a slope.
+Usually, a rain garden is built in low-lying areas or at the base of a slope.
 Sometimes downspouts can be redirected to these locations as well.
 Rain gardens are essentially made from layers of soil, plants and mulch.
-Rain garden absorb mass amounts of rainwater runoff and clean out pollutants.
+Rain gardens absorb mass amounts of rainwater runoff and clean out pollutants.

 These are just a few ways in which to decrease the amount of storm water runoff that occurs on your property.
 As always, Urban Eden Landscaping would love to help with your landscape needs!
 For help with these projects or for more information about managing storm water runoff, please Contact us today or fill out a free estimate form online.